SwissBIAS/SwissBIAS.github.io/_pages/about.md

 ---

 SwissBIAS is the Swiss BioImage Analysts's Society, or network, if you please.\\
-Founded on 2021-01-21 in a kick-off Zoom call between 25 Swiss-based bioimage analyts
+Founded on 2021-01-21, during the pandemic, in a kick-off Zoom call between ~25 Swiss-based bioimage analysts.

 ---